Weathering Continent, The

 "A city embraced by judgment and death..."

 Three travelers cross this parched landscape in search of water.
-On their quest, sorcerer Tieh, young disciple Lakshi, and warrior Bois stumble upon Azec Sistra, a city-sized tomb, where the mummified bodies of the centuries-old dead rot in greater grandeur and luxury than those of the currently living.
+On their quest, sorcerer Tieh, young disciple Lakshi, and warrior Bois stumble upon Azec Sistra, a city-sized tomb, where the mummified bodies of the centuries-old dead rot in greater grandeur and luxury than could be dreamed of by the currently living.
 However, when grave robbers disturb and awaken the spirits of these dead, our trio must make a decision; to fight to continue on their harsh and doomed journey, or to remain in comfort and die, drifting away.

 "Lakshi, everything shall return to the earth."